I'm a member

 You will be redirected to myBlue.
 Would you like to continue?

 Printer Friendly Version

-Conventional management of the patient with glaucoma involves drug therapy to control elevated intraocular pressures and serial evaluation of the optic nerve and the retinal fiber layer to detect glaucomatous change.
+Conventional management of the patient with glaucoma involves drug therapy to control elevated intraocular pressures and serial evaluation of the optic nerve to follow disease progression.
 Standard methods of evaluation include careful direct examination of the optic nerve using the ophthalmoscopy or stereophotography, or evaluation of visual fields.
-There has been interest in developing more objective, reproducible techniques both to document optic nerve damage and to detect early changes in the optic nerve and retinal nerve fiber layer (RNFL)before the development of permanent visual field deficits.
-Specifically, changes in the thickness of the retinal nerve fiber layer have been investigated as technique to diagnose and monitor glaucoma.
-In addition, there has been interest in measuring ocular blood flow as a diagnostic and management tool for glaucoma.
+There is interest in developing more objective, reproducible techniques both to document optic nerve damage and to detect early changes in the optic nerve and retinal nerve fiber layer (RNFL) before the development of permanent visual field deficits.
+Specifically, evaluating changes in the thickness of the retinal nerve fiber layer has been investigated as a technique to diagnose and monitor glaucoma.
+In addition, there is interest in measuring ocular blood flow as a diagnostic and management tool for glaucoma.
 A variety of new techniques have been developed, as described below: